KotgeDev/Neuro-Project-Pizza-Order-of-Scarlet-Evil/tutorial.md

 <p>
 Some things to note:
 You can use the inuke6000 as many times as you want, but it will cause a portion of the map to become covered in radiation every time you use it.
+You won't be able to fire while the inuke6000 is still exploading The small heart is your hitbox
 </p>